lemlac/mulem/docs/reference.md

 FetchError :: error = (str)

 (--
-    A function returning a Result type (User or an Error).
+    A function returning an exclamation type (User or an Error).
     It captures no outside state.
 --)
 fetchUser(id: int): User! =